 Buying tickets or passes in advance can save you time or money when you’re visiting Venice.
 Passes are convenient because you can visit multiple sites without having to stand in ticket lines or carry cash for individual tickets.
-Two different museum passes cover entrances to Venice’s sites and museums, one for 4 sites and the other for 11.
-Both passes are good for one entrance to each museum and are valid for one month from the date on the voucher.
+Three different museum passes cover entrances to Venice’s sites and museums with transportation also included on one of them.

 Which pass is right for you?

 If you have limited time or are mainly interested in entering only the top sights around Saint Mark’s Square, the San Marco Pass is a good choice.
 It includes entrance to the Doge’s Palace, Correr Museum, Archaeological Museum, and Monumental Rooms of the Biblioteca Marciana.
 No ticket is required for Saint Mark’s Basilica, another of the square’s main attractions.
 The pass is valid for 7 days, covers 1 entrance to each of the above, and also includes admission to your 3 churches on the Chorus Circuit.

 What you’ll see in these 4 museums:

 - For about 700 years Venice was ruled by the Doge from the Palazzo Ducale, his residence and the government seat.
 The palace’s rooms, including the Doge’s apartments and offices, are lavishly decorated.
 Art works by several top Venetian artists are on display and the courtyard and grand stairway are impressive.

 - In the Correr Museum are displays related to Venice’s history including drawings, paintings, and antiquities, as well as a collection of marble sculptures by Antonio Canova.